 The tenured faculty of each academic unit shall serve as that unit's tenure and promotions committee.
-Departments or units with fewer than five tenured members are required to submit to the UCTP a policy for constituting the unit tenure and promotions committee so that the committee has at least five tenured members.
+In the event this contingency is not addressed in the unit's tenure and promotion procedures, a department or unit with fewer than five tenured members is required to submit to the UCTP a policy for constituting the unit tenure and promotions committee so that the committee has at least five tenured members with appropriate rank.
 The unit tenure and promotions committee may create subcommittees to assist the full committee in the performance of its work.
 Where possible, on matters other than consideration of a full professor for tenure or consideration of an associate professor for promotion to full professor, a subcommittee shall include both professors and associate professors.